 Harbor City

 No visit to Seattle is complete without dim sum.
 There are quite a few options, with Dough Zone or Din Tai Fung stealing most of the spotlight.
-However, my tried and true favorite is on of my favorite casual restaurants in Seattle: Harbor City.
+However, my tried and true favorite is on of my favorite casual restaurants in Seattle: Harbor City near the T-Mobile Park and Lumen Field sports stadiums.

 Like all the best dim sum places, this place is a hole in the wall.
 It’s always crowded on the weekends, so I recommend calling ahead to make a reservation.
 You’ll be dubious if your name really ever made it on a list, but when you get there they’ll push you up to the front of the line.
 Doing this has made it so I’ve never waited more than 10 minutes.

-You often feel rushed as the staff rolls around quickly with carts of different dishes and steamer baskets.
+You often feel rushed as the staff rushes around to give tables different dishes and steamer baskets.
 The ambiance is quintessential dim sum, so embrace it and get ready to order things left and right like it’s your last supper.

 There are a ton of really solid choices here, but the dish I’m always looking out for is the shrimp and chive dumplings.
 They look kind of like the jiu cai bau shown here, so let’s say that’s what they’re called.
 Keep your eye out for dumplings that look like this and have sesame embedded into the crust from pan frying.
 This might be the best dim sum dish I’ve ever had, so if you see it, jump on it.
 And if you don’t, ask about it.